brookisme/ng_on_rails/README.md

 The main motivations behind this gem is to standardize and simplify how AngularJS is integrated in a rails  application.

 I am just getting started but this does function *as-is*.
-Big things left to do:
+Some left to do:
-* write more specs!
+* Write more specs!!!
-* create generators for controllers/services/(views?)
+* Create generators for controllers/services/(views?)
+* (ViewHelper functions via shared service?)

 I would love feed back (especially on convention choices) and possibly other contributers.
 Send me a note!